 Dining is really very casual, even at the most expensive restaurants.
 Men wear khakis or shorts and a polo or short sleeve shirt.
+Aloha shirts are very popular around here!
 Women generally wear a sundress or something equally comfortable.
 And, I never see anyone in heels!

 Don’t worry if you forget something—Maui’s stores have everything you need, including plenty of sunscreen.

 Q: Is a rental car necessary on Maui?

 A: You can get around Maui by shuttle, tour bus, rideshare, taxi or public transportation.
 But to really experience Maui, you would be well advised to rent a car.

 Q: Should I make activity reservations before I arrive?

 A: You may want to give yourself a little flexibility, but we would generally recommend advance reservations for whale watching tours, luau seats, scuba gear and snuba dives, Haleakala at sunrise, sunset cruises, helicopter tours and some of the must-do restaurants.

 Q: When can I see the whales?

 A: If you want to be sure to see the most whales in the ocean, it is best to plan your trip for the peak whale times of mid-January to the beginning of March.
 You're likely to see a few as early as November/December.
 And a few may stay til May.

 Q: Why should I stay in your condo instead of a resort or hotel?